rikatz/rikatz.github.io/content/english/post/2021-09-13-nginx-njs-experiments.md

 Now calling myserver:80/ will proxy to www.rkatz.xyz, while calling myserver:80/otherlocation will randomize calls between the endpoints in file `rkatz-nginx2-80`.

 If I call myserver:80/otherlocation1, I will end up with an error of `Invalid backend` as no `ingress_service` variable is being set for that location.

+Oh, and if we change the content of the files, it can dinamically point to different backends.
+No need to restart stuff :)

 # Some conclusions